105 – Algoma University

-Education on the Algoma University campus has a long and rich history.
-Our origin dates back to 1873 with the establishment of Shingwauk Hall, a school for First Nations’ children.
-Algoma moved to the site in 1971 as an affiliate of Laurentian University, and we’ve remained there to this day.
+Education on our campus has a long and rich history.
+Our origin dates back to 1873, with the establishment of Shingwauk Hall, a school for First Nations’ children.
+Algoma moved to this site in 1971 as an affiliate of Laurentian University, and we have remained there to this day.

 We are proud of our strong partnership with Indigenous communities and our long-standing relationship with the Shingwauk Education Trust.
 Our university offers unique programs on Anishinaabe (Ojibwe) culture, history and language, including the province’s only Bachelor of Arts program in the Ojibwe language.
 Our original building, Shingwauk Hall, overlooking the St. Mary’s River, is one of the oldest landmarks in Sault Ste.
-Marie, Ontario, Canada.
+Marie.

-Algoma University’s Timmins campus is dedicated to offering Social Work and Community Development degrees specifically designed for college and university graduates, as well as transfer students.
+Our Timmins campus is dedicated to offering Social Work and Community Development degrees specifically designed for college and university graduates and transfer students.

-We offer residence accommodations only at our main campus in Sault Ste.
-Marie, Ontario.
-All first‑year students are guaranteed a private bedroom in residence at the main campus.
+We offer residence accommodations only at our Sault Ste.
+Marie campus.
+We guarantee all first‑year students a private bedroom in residence.

 - Option 1: Dormitory residence – single room and shared bathroom with 1 other student.
 Meal plan is required.

-- Option 2: Townhouse residence – 5 bedrooms, 2 bathrooms and shared living and kitchen area.
+- Option 2: Townhouse residence – 5 bedrooms, 2 bathrooms with shared living and kitchen area.
 Meal plan is optional.

 Admission Entry Points